joshuaboniface/rffmpeg/README.md

 1. Install the NFS kernel server: `sudo apt -y install nfs-kernel-server`

-1. Export your Jellyfin data path found in step 1 with NFS; you will need to know the local IP address of the transcode server(s) (e.g. `10.0.0.100`) to lock this down; alternatively, use your entire local network range (e.g. `10.0.0.0/24`): `echo '/var/lib/jellyfin 10.0.0.100/32(rw,sync,no_subtree_check)' | sudo tee -a /etc/exports && sudo systemctl restart nfs-kernel-server`
+1. Export your Jellyfin data path found in step 1 with NFS; you will need to know the local IP address of the transcode server(s) (e.g. `10.0.0.100`) to lock this down; alternatively, use your entire local network range (e.g. `10.0.0.0/24`), though this is not recommended for security reasons: `echo '/var/lib/jellyfin 10.0.0.100/32(rw,sync,no_subtree_check)' | sudo tee -a /etc/exports && sudo systemctl restart nfs-kernel-server`

 1. On the transcode server, install any required tools or programs to make use of hardware transcoding; this is optional if you only use software (i.e. CPU) transcoding.